Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Inure :

 \ i-ˈnu̇r \ verb; accustom (someone) to something, especially something unpleasant.
-Also, come into operation; take effect.
+And also, come into operation; take effect.

 "The Chicken Shack inured its patrons to the new "Pot Pie Extreme" by placing it on the value menu."